CompAndSave/magento2-rest/readme.md

 ```
 **Examples on usage with helpers**
-(Note: Only Coupons and SalesRules Helpers are included at this moment.
+(Note: Only Products, Coupons and SalesRules Helpers are included at this moment.
 More are coming)
 ```
 // GET Coupon data by ID
 //